austinmclain/RISE-Cloudlets/README.md

 ## Instructions
 Please navigate to each cloudlet directory and follow the given setup instructions.
 By the end, you will have:
-- Three EC2 instances
+- Two EC2 instances
 - One S3 bucket

-This will take about 15 minutes.
+This will take about 10 minutes.

 ## Usage
+You can test the system using the Postman requests found [here](https://www.postman.com/amac72/workspace/rise-cloudlets/collection/24318566-e5b1f778-aec0-4718-aad2-08f2412231ab?action=share&creator=24318566).